31st Annual IEEE Bipolar / BiCMOS Circuits and Technology Meeting

 ANALOG/MIXED SIGNAL: Analog ICs, Mixed analog/digital ICs – Digital ICs – DACs and ADCs – Operational amplifiers – Voltage references and regulators – Integrated filters – Sensors and actuators – Networking ICs, MUX/DEMUX, Clock and data recovery, Decision circuits, Equalizers – Optical data links, Laser and modulator drivers – Gate arrays – Cell libraries – High-voltage ICs – Biomedical electronics – Power Management ICs – Energy harvesting ICs – Motor controls – Analog subsystems within a VLSI chip – Packaging of high-performance ICs.

-DEVICE PHYSICS: New device physics phenomena in Si, SiGe, SiC, GaN MOS, and III-V devices – Device design issues and scaling limits – Hot electron effects and reliability physics – Transport and high field phenomena – Noise – Linearity/Distortion – Novel measurement techniques – Operation in extreme environments (low and high temperatures, radiation effects).
+DEVICE PHYSICS: New device physics phenomena in Si, SiGe, SiC, GaN, MOS, and III-V HBTs – Device design issues and scaling limits – Hot electron effects and reliability physics – Transport and high field phenomena – Noise – Linearity/Distortion – Novel measurement techniques – Operation in extreme environments (low and high temperatures, radiation effects).

-MODELING/SIMULATION: Improved BJT and HBT models – Behavioral modelling techniques – Parameter extraction methods and test structures – De-embedding techniques – RF and thermal simulation techniques – Modelling of passives, interconnect and packages – Statistical modelling – Device, process and circuit simulation – CAD/modelling of power devices – packaging of power devices and ESD phenomena.
+MODELING/SIMULATION: Improved BJT and HBT models – Physics-based modelling techniques – Parameter extraction methods and test structures – High-frequency measurement, calibration and de-embedding techniques – RF and thermal simulation techniques – Modelling of passives, interconnect and packages – Statistical modelling – Device, process and circuit simulation – CAD/modelling of power devices – packaging of power devices and ESD phenomena.

 Best Paper Awards: Papers must be clearly marked as ‘STUDENT SUBMISSION’ in the paper submission system to be eligible for the Best Student Paper Award.
 Non-student papers will be eligible for the Best Paper Award.